Mik3asg/Nodejs-App-Docker-demo/README.md

 ## With a Dockerfile

 A dockerfile contains a script of instructions to build a container image.
-Use-case: creating a Docker image from the application hosted in the local dvp environment
+We are building Docker image from the application hosted in the local dvp environment

 ### To build the docker image from the application